bhdirect-ebooks/dev-docs/source/code/general_types.md

 ## Hyperlinks

 Our current practice is to add links to URLs.
-The link must contain (as show in the example below):
+The link must contain:

 * the `target` attribute with a value of `_blank`
 * the `rel` attribute with a value of `noopener`